wakeuplabs-io/starkware-private-erc20/README.md

 ```

 Circuit checks
-- Input commitment is included in the root and belongs to sender.
+- The input commitment is included in the root and belongs to the sender.
-- NullifierHash is effectivly the hash of the nullifier and it's attached to the input commitment.
+- The nullifierHash is effectively the hash of the nullifier and is attached to the input commitment.
-- The utxo is correct, meaning we're not mining or burning any balance.
+- The UTXO is correct, ensuring no balance is mined or burned.
-- Output commitments are correct, regarding amount and owner of each.
+- The output commitments are correct, including the amount and owner of each.
-- New root doesn't remove any element from the tree
+- The new root does not remove any elements from the tree.
-- New root contains both new commitments
+- The new root contains both the new commitments.

 **Application**